Today’s post comes from living and loving correspondent B. Marty Barry.

-That’s not an order, just a helpful suggestion – offered here because although I’ve never met you, I care about you very, very, very much.
+First, a word of assurance to all the people out there – although I’ve never met you, I do care about each and every one of you very, very much.

 That’s why I can sense a problem – namely that some people are feeling really delighted and emotionally validated by the decision yesterday from NFL owners to send the Super Bowl to Minneapolis in 2018.
 Of course it makes me happy to see people happy and it’s always wonderful to feel good about yourself.

 But I’m concerned that we have loaded too many eggs into our basket of civic self esteem.